Feeding patterns and diet - children 6 months to 2 years

 - Avoid foods that may cause choking, such as apple chunks or slices, grapes, berries, raisins, dry flake cereals, hot dogs, sausages, peanut butter, popcorn, nuts, seeds, round candies, and raw vegetables.

 - You can give your child egg yolks 3 to 4 times per week.
 Some babies are sensitive to egg whites.
-So don't offer them until after age 1.
+So DO NOT offer them until after age 1.

 - You can offer small amounts of cheese, cottage cheese, and yogurt, but no cow's milk.

-- By the age of 1, most children are off the bottle.
+- By age 1, most children are off the bottle.
 If your child still uses a bottle, it should contain water only.

 - At this age, you may give your baby whole milk in place of breast milk or formula.

 - Most mothers in the U.S. wean their babies by this age.
-But it's also fine to continue to nurse if you and your baby want to.
+But it is also fine to continue to nurse if you and your baby want to.

-- At this age, your baby will get most of her nutrition from meats, fruits and vegetables, breads and grains, and dairy.
-You can make sure your baby gets all the vitamins and minerals she needs by offering a variety of foods.
+- At this age, your baby will get most of their nutrition from proteins, fruits and vegetables, breads and grains, and dairy.
+You can make sure your baby gets all the vitamins and minerals they need by offering a variety of foods.

-- At this age, her growing slows down.
-She won't double in size like she did when she was an infant.
+- At this age, their growing slows.
+They will not double in size like they did when they were an infant.

 You should also know:

 - If your child dislikes a new food, try giving it again later.
 Often it takes several tries for children to take to new foods.

 - DO NOT give your child sweets or sweetened beverages.
 They can spoil their appetite and cause tooth decay.

 - Avoid salt, strong spices, and caffeine products, including soft drinks, coffee, tea, and chocolate.

 - If your baby is fussy, they may need attention, rather than food.